edumserrano/webpack-module-federation-with-angular/code-demos/component-standalone-ng16/README.md

 The remote webpack module contains an Angular standalone component.

+The shell app is rendered in a red colored background and the remotely loaded mfe1 app is rendered in a blue colored background.

 ## How to run

 1) Go to `/code-demos/component-standalone-ng16/shell-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the shell app on http://localhost:4200.
 2) Go to `/code-demos/component-standalone-ng16/mfe1-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the mfe1 app on http://localhost:4201.

 To see the Angular standalone component from the mfe1 app loaded into the shell go to the shell's URL and click the `Load Angular standalone component named MyStandaloneComponent from mfe1` link to load the component using routing or use the `Dynamically load Angular standalone component named MyStandaloneComponent from mfe1` button to load the component by dynamically instantiating it.

-Both apps are very simple and consist mainly of a bit of text inside a styled `div` which indicates if it's part of the shell or the mfe1 app.
-The shell renders in a red coloured `div` whilst the mfe1 app renders in a blue coloured `div`.
-In addition both apps display the version of Angular being used.

 ## MFE1 app